 Know the Laws: New Jersey

-A restraining order is a civil order that provides protection from harm by a family or household member, someone you are dating or have dated, or someone with whom you have a child in common or are pregnant by.
+A restraining order is a civil order that provides protection from harm by a present or former family or household member, someone you are dating or have dated, or someone with whom you have a child in common or are pregnant by.

 This section defines domestic violence for the purposes of getting a restraining order.
 Domestic violence is when an adult (or an emancipated minor) who has the relationship to you that is described here commits one of the following crimes against you, listed below.
 If you are a victim of sexual assault and do not have a relationship with the abuser, you may be eligible for a sexual assault restraining order.
 (Note: An adult or a minor cannot file for domestic violence protection order against an abuser who is a minor and unemancipated).